lchski/lucascherkewski.com/_newsletters/2025-05-04-400-newsletter-anniversaries-living-fully.md

 - A good reminder from Annie Mueller on [how much people can change in ten years](https://anniemueller.com/posts/people-can-change).
 - Speaking of doing mechanical things this weekend, I enjoyed [Simon Collison’s brief post about fixing an espresso machine](https://colly.com/journal/coffee-fix)—the merits of being methodical.
 (I caught myself in a moment of impatience while putting my tire back on today, cooled my head, thought it through, and worked the problem out.
 If only I could always catch myself in those moments!)
 - Simon’s also [been journalling about his time at CAMP](https://colly.com/journal/tag:camp%20france), an arts residency in the French Pyrenees.
 Been very neat to follow along.
+- There was an election this week!
+(Or, really, 343 elections.
+But we’ll round to one.)
+So much appreciation to all the poll workers and other staff who work tirelessly to enable people across this vast, varied country to vote.
+This story of [voting in Canada’s North](https://www.theglobeandmail.com/gift/27602ea8006269cbbc1c17fb5cd3e556fdc5449a87027a1be993352938c26c9b/OW5AS6U7KZCTBMDAIT6PK7QGOE/) welled up a lot of good feelings in me.

 I know it’s in the footer, and up in today’s intro—but, again, thank you for following along here.
 It means a lot.
 All the best for the week ahead!